-The Victorian Government announced its intention to remove 50 level crossings across Melbourne, and established the LXRA (Level Crossing Removal Authority) to deliver these projects.
+The Victorian Government intends to remove 50 level crossings across Melbourne, and has established the Level Crossing Removal Authority (LXRA) to deliver these projects.

-In September 2016 details of 11 crossing removals were announced which included three within the City of Moreland:
+In September 2016 details of a specific 11 crossing removals were announced which included three within the City of Moreland:

 - Glenroy Road, Glenroy